-As a communications strategist, speaker and trainer, Emma Gibbens has worked with over 30,000 people across Australia, guiding the conversations that are hardest to have.
+As a communications strategist, speaker and trainer, Emma Gibbens has worked across the world shaping cultures through conversations.

 projects I’ve been involved with